Unpredictable and Uniform RNG based on time of arrival using InGaAs Detectors: Source of randomness

 \section{Source of randomness}

 The quantum randomness in QRNG comes from the consumption of coherence.
 Since our QRNG method is based on the time of arrival principle hence, it is important to briefly discuss the coherent state and present a mathematical description of the photon.
 The coherent state $\alpha$ is the quantum mechanical counterpart of monochromatic light.
 It can be represented by amplitude and phase in a manner $\alpha=\left|\alpha\right|e^{i\theta}$.
 The complex number specifies the amplitude in photon number units.
-We can represent coherent state in Dirac notation as $\left|\alpha\right\rangle $.
-The wave function of a highly attenuated laser state (coherent state) can be represented as a product of all coherent states in time within the coherence time

-where, $n_{c}$ is the number of time bins within the coherence time of laser.
-We consider the Fock state representation of coherent state and rewrite the equation (\ref{eq:wavefuns1}) in terms of photons generated at different time instances as

-where, $P_{k}$ is the Poisson distribution with mean photon number $n_{c}\mu$ and $\mu$ is the mean photon number per time bin.
-If there are multiple photons from the source then each photon will be in superposition of all time states within the coherence time of laser.
-The overall wave function is product state of individual photon states.
-The collapse of this wave function occurs randomly in these time states.
-This provides the necessary randomness in QRNG.